s-a-malik/pht-ml/README.md

 - [ ] make proper enumerations for each of the possible configs
 - [ ] make more general for multi vs single injected transits
-- [ ] automate analysis of real planet data and use as additional loss for training?
+- [ ] automate analysis of real planet data and use as additional loss for training
+- [ ] when trimming light curves to same length, remove the Nans (shorten) instead of the start and end

 ## Related Papers and Repos